fthozdemir/image_editor_app/README.md

 # Just an Image Editor

 This just an image editor application which created with python.
 Nothing more.<br>
 Run on Flask service.
-For a simple GUI it uses HTML, CSS and JS<br>
+For a simple GUI HTML, CSS and JS<br>
 For a quick demo, check this out: https://just-an-image-editor.herokuapp.com/

 ## How to install & Run